Cst2989/neciudan-dev-new/src/content/post/speaking-at-tech-confrences.md

 You will start with 5-6 ideas for your talks, and usually 1-2 are accepted yearly.
 By the time you have done this for 3 or 4 years, you will have an excellent portfolio of presentations to submit to conferences.

 Once you get accepted, congratulations!
-Whether it's your first time or you're a seasoned conference speaker, now it's time to start working on your talk.
+Now it's time to start working on your talk.

 Usually, the conference will give you a timeslot for the length of the talk.
 Typically, lightning talks are 15 minutes long, normal talks 30 minutes long, and longer ones 45 minutes long.
 Keynotes might take 1 hour.